fgregg/kubra/README.md

 Usage: kubra [OPTIONS] INSTANCE_ID VIEW_ID

   Download all the outages of a storm event associated with an INSTANCE_ID and VIEW_ID from kubra.io.
-Outputs a JSON array of outages.
+Outputs a GeoJSON of outages.

-  Note that the geometries are encoded as Google polylines.
+  Note that the GeoJSON may be a mix of points and polygons.

   To find values for INSTANCE_ID and VIEW_ID, go to the outage website, open up Developer Tools and look for a network request that looks like: